 2. 60% of community health management committees now include representatives of vulnerable and marginalized people.

-3. Community grants are now allocated more effectively, thanks to improved communication and trust between health center users, providers, and government regulators.
+3. Community grants are allocated more effectively thanks to improved communication and trust between health center users, providers, and government regulators.

 4. Health centers have received new equipment.
 Outside of the centers, simple improvements, such as new water pumps and sturdy sheds for prenatal care, have been added to community facilities.